chuyizhang23/Comparative-law/Lecture 3.md

 There were evolutions in this liberal conception.
 One is the protection of consumers' rights.
 Contracts need to be recognized by both parties, meaning that in the liberal conception, if we want a fair contract, we have to make sure the two parties are in the same situation and have the same knowledge.
 (Is there an inequality between the two parties?
 Are they in the same status?)
 Since the consumer, compared to the producer, is the uninformed part of the contract, certain rights need to be guaranteed to sign such a contract.
 This has its origin in trying to create equality between the supplier and the consumer.

-For example, in many agricultural products, such as potatoes, farmers can use a lot of chemicals that violate the health of the consumer.
+For example, in many agricultural products, such as potatoes, farmers may use a lot of chemicals that violate the health of the consumer.
 When buying potatoes, consumers can only see the potatoes directly for their physical aspects, but they don't know what happened before and cannot know in what ways the potatoes are cultivated, like if chemical elements such as pesticides are used for the growing.
 So states have a moral and a political mandate to protect their population from threats to health.

 Here comes the notion of the rights of consumers.
 In traditional trade systems, each person knows the same information, but in modern agriculture, there’s no equal contract between the seller and the consumer; there is one who knows and one who doesn’t.
 Because of scientific development, there is a heavy risk for consumers to sign a contract that is not fair.
 With technology, one can fake data or information.